operate-first/apps/docs/argocd-gitops/onboarding_to_argocd.md

 * Ensure that the `spec.destinations` field contains a prefix for the team's namespaces.
 The team will be required to prefix their namespaces with this attribute if they want ArgoCD to be able to deploy to them, any other namespaces not following the prefix will need to be added manually under this field.
 See additional notes for more details.
 * Ensure `operate-first` is added into the `roles.groups` for each role.
 This allows the operate-first team to help diagnose issues.
 * `namespaceResourceWhitelist` generally contains the list of resources a project `admin` has access to.
 The general idea is that a team should be able to deploy via ArgoCD what they can deploy using `oc apply`.
 See other projects for a list of such resources.
-* `<cluster-name>` should be one of `zero` or `infra`.
+* `<cluster-name>` should be a cluster found [here][cluster-list], use the `metadata.name` value.

-Ensure that the argocd project is included in the `kustomization.yaml` [here][11].
+Ensure that the ArgoCD project is included in the `kustomization.yaml` [here][11].

 ## Enable OpenShift auth to ArgoCD Console
 By default all users should be able to see the [ArgoCD console][12].
 To be able to make changes to applications belonging to the team's ArgoCD Project (via the cli or ui), the team will need to be able to log into the console with appropriate access.
-This accomplished by adding the team's OpenShift group mentioned in the beginning under the dex config [here][13].
+This is accomplished by adding the team's OpenShift group mentioned in the beginning under the dex config [here][13].

 ## Give team read access to non-app ArgoCD resources